 The amount of time we take to respond to an email, ultimately determines how efficient email management is.
 To tackle this problem better, we must try to follow a thumb rule called the ‘2-minute rule’ while achieving inbox zero.
 This rule advises us that when we come across an email that will take under 2 minutes to reply to, we must do it right away.
 Thus you avoid any procrastination as you get one thing done from your to-do list.

-- The art of delegation for too many emails
+- The art of delegation for too many emails is the key to achieving inbox zero

 We often receive emails that might be suited better for someone else.
 This could be either because the email task is from their expertise or because they have a good track record with tasks of that type.
 Either way, delegating that particular task can result in a better quality of work.
 Hence, forwarding the email to a more appropriate person can not only empty your inbox but also save you some time.
 But do make sure that you follow up with the person and get the task done in time.